 Traveling Down Oregon’s Coast

 We left Washington and headed straight into Portland.
 Here is where our travel “plans” ended (by plans I mean very vague plans that sounded like this, “Yes, we’re going to keep heading south.”).
 While I had a lot of places I wanted to go in Oregon it would have meant crisscrossing the state a dozen times.
-Here’s where my need to do and see it all (or as Marie of Ardent Camper calls is, Fear of Missing Out, aka FOMO) conflicts with logistics and being green.
+Here’s where my need to do and see it all (aka Fear of Missing Out, aka FOMO) conflicts with logistics and being green.
 Luckily the rain and need to avoid freezing weather guided us in a certain direction and we just went with it.

 Portland was our first stop in Oregon and though we tend to avoid cities, we had to stop here because of the battery issues we were experiencing at the time.